 Get online reports of everywhere your car’s been excessively speeding.
 Or, if you get a speeding ticket that’s incorrect use the tracking software to refute it.

 Instant Location and Speed Updates

-As you can see, a GPS car tracker is an ideal tool for parents to keep a eye on their kids and make sure they're driving responsibly.
+As you can see, a GPS car tracker is an ideal tool for parents to keep an eye on their kids and make sure they’re driving responsibly.